scsm-ua/kirtan-guide-en/songs/hari-hari-biphole-janama-goyainu.md

     hari hari!  biphole janama goyāinu
     manuṣya-janama pāiyā, rādhā-kṛṣṇa nā bhajiyā, jāniyā śuniyā biṣa khāinu

 Oh Lord Hari, I have spent my life uselessly.
-Hav- ing obtained a human birth and having not worshipped Rādhā and Krishna, I have knowingly drunk poison.
+Having obtained a human birth and having not worshipped Rādhā and Krishna, I have knowingly drunk poison.

 #### 2

     golokera prema-dhana,  harināma-saṅkīrtana, rati nā janmilo keno tāya saṁsāra-biṣānale,    divā-niśi hiyā jvale, juḍāite nā koinu upāya

 The treasure of divine love in Goloka Vṛndāvan has descended as the congregational chanting of Lord Hari’s Holy Names.
-Why did my attraction for that chant- ing never come about?
+Why did my attraction for that chanting never come about?
 Day and night my heart burns from the fire of the poison of worldliness, and I have not taken the means to relieve it.

 #### 3